emmanuelmenon/emmanuelmenon.github.io/_posts/2019-06-03-frequency-analysis-in-rock-paper-scissors.md

 15. `winningMoves[]`: Will return the move that beats the provided one
 16. `getDictMax(pickCounter)`: Calls getDictMax on the pickCounter dictionary.
 Will return the opponent's predicted move

-That's a lot of explanation for 11 lines of code (*damn, my fingers are cramping up*), so I might have to break the next segment (Markov Chains) into muliple parts. if you wish to do so, you can play against the frequency analysis bot [here](http://www.rpscontest.com/human/5118816036061184?).
+That's a lot of explanation for 11 lines of code (*damn, my fingers are cramping up*), so I might have to break the next segment (Markov Chains) into multiple parts. if you wish to do so, you can play against the frequency analysis bot [here](http://www.rpscontest.com/human/5118816036061184?).